 c.
 Suitable sanitation facilities for women.

 d.
-If more than 30 women are employed, the employer must provide a crèche with certain facilities in the factory premises.
+If more than 30 women are employed, the employer must provide a crèche with certain facilities at the factory premises.

 e.
-No change of shifts except after a weekly or other holiday.
+No change of shifts except after a weekly or other holidays.

 f.
-Maternity leave to be included in the overall experience of the woman employee.
+Maternity leaves to be included in the overall experience of the woman employee.